 Interest Creation

-If a matching interest object is not found, then a new interest will be created.
+If a matching interest object is not found, then a new interest is created.
 An interest record requires a name, so Interest - Name (Value) or Interest - Name (Prompt) must be mapped and have a value for a new interest to be created.

 Jobs use two matching criteria to match an existing job on the record.
 The criteria are evaluated in the following order, and once a match is found, no other matches are attempted: